 The methanol-rich wastewater tank has all of these features; therefore, it meets LAER.
 Tank 609 has all of these features except for a rim-mounted secondary seal; therefore, it does not meet LAER.
-Accordingly, DEP has added a requirement to revised Plan Approval No. 23-0119E (i.e., Condition # 015, Section D (under Source ID 190)) for SPMT to install a rim-mounted secondary seal for the internal floating roof within 18 months after the date of issuance.
-[Note: This requirement would not preclude incorporation of revised Plan Approval No. 23-0119E into TVOP No. 23-00119.]
+Accordingly, Plan Approval No. 23-0119E (revised) includes a requirement (i.e., Condition # 002, Section D (under Source ID 190)) for SPMT to install a rim-mounted secondary seal for the internal floating roof within 18 months after the date of issuance.
+[Note: This requirement would not preclude incorporation of Plan Approval No. 23-0119E (revised) into TVOP No. 23-00119.]

 - 5. Cooling towers: As previously indicated in the applications for Plan Approval Nos.
-23-0119C and 23-0119D, SPMT has proposed the use of a heat exchanger LDAR program to monitor the water circulating through the cooling towers for the presence of hydrocarbons/VOCs.
-DEP concurs with SPMT's LAER proposal for the cooling towers. - 6.
+23-0119C and 23-0119D, SPMT has proposed the use of a heat exchanger LDAR program to monitor the water circulating through the 'new' cooling towers for the presence of hydrocarbons/VOCs.
+DEP concurs with SPMT's LAER proposal for the 'new' cooling towers and has extended this program, as well as a PM emission concentration restriction and associated monitoring, recordkeeping, and reporting requirements, to the 15-2B cooling tower.
+SPMT has indicated that the 15-2B cooling tower currently does not comply with the PM emission concentration restriction and that, to do so, SPMT will need to install new drift eliminator controls on the cooling tower.
+Accordingly, Plan Approval No. 23-0119E (revised) includes a requirement (i.e., Condition # 016, Section D (under Source ID 139)) for SPMT to install the new drift eliminator controls within 18 months after the date of issuance. - 6.
 Meter provers: SPMT has proposed the use of best management practices for the meter provers to minimize VOC blowdowns.
-DEP concurs with SPMT's LAER proposal for the meter provers.

-B. 25 Pa.
+DEP concurs with SPMT's LAER proposal for the meter provers. - B. 25 Pa.
 Code § 127.205(2)